Skip to main content Skip to secondary navigation

 • To connect Stanford resources to local school partners that respond to needs expressed by them, such as educational support or college access.

-• To connect Stanford students to high school students from historically marginalized communities to build relationships toward positive reciprocal outcomes.
+• To connect Stanford students to high school students from local communities to build relationships toward positive reciprocal outcomes.

 Training and Preparation